Nicholas2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ####Let's display a file####

-*cat /etc/passwd > 2-hellofile : Displays the content of /etc/passwd file.
+*cat /etc/passwd : Displays the content of /etc/passwd file.

 ####3.
 What about 2?####

-*echo cat /temp/passwd /temp/hosts : Display the content of /etc/passwd and /etc/hosts
+*cat /temp/passwd /temp/hosts : Display the content of /etc/passwd and /etc/hosts

+####4.Last lines of a file####

+*tail /etc/passwd : Display the last 10 lines of /etc/passwd